jweiland-net/walls_io_proxy/README.md

 - **Server-Side Data Retrieval**: Moves all data retrieval processes to the server-side, avoiding client-side cookies.
 - **Customizable Templates**: Allows you to create your own FluidTemplate for displaying the social wall, providing full control over the design and layout.
+  (Note: Each social media provider has its own design restrctions.
+So, you have to adapt these design rules into your templates.)
 - **Enhanced Privacy**: No walls.io cookies are set on the client-side, ensuring better privacy for your users.

 ## Limitations